-Bruce Lancaster is Chief Financial Officer for Gilbert & Pardue Business Advisors (GaP).
+Bruce Lancaster is Chief Financial Officer for Gilbert & Pardue Transaction Advisors (GaP).
 He brings over 27 years of senior executive experience to the firm including leading turnarounds in challenging environments as well as M&A initiatives on both the buy and sell sides for public and private companies.
 With his proven ability as a change architect in diverse industries, Bruce offers GaP clients real-world perspective and practical ideas to shape their businesses, achieve desired objectives, and increase value.

 Prior to GaP, Mr. Lancaster served as CFO at Dynacon, Inc, a private manufacturer of subsea launch and recovery equipment.
 Within one year, he positioned the company for transition to new ownership with Forum Energy Technologies, a public company.
 This transition resulted in a cash sale at double previous offers, and his efforts enabled the owners to realize a 33% savings in capital gains tax.
 Bruce stayed on with the new ownership for 5 years in order to facilitate transitions in accounting and operational processes.